OWASP/CheatSheetSeries/cheatsheets/Symfony_Cheat_Sheet.md

 }
 ```

 If you don't use Symfony Forms you can generate and validate CSRF tokens by yourself.
 To do this you have to install `symfony/security-csrf` component.
-To install it with composer, run:

 ```bash
 composer install symfony/security-csrf